provable-things/aragon-voting-rewards/README.md

       ✓ Should revert when passed a negative missing votes threshold (231ms) initialize(address _baseVault, address _rewardsVault, address _voting, address _rewardToken, _uint64 _epochDuration, uint64 _percentageReward, uint64 _lockTime, uint256 _missingVotesThreshold)
       ✓ Should set correct variables (69ms)
-      ✓ Should set able to change baseVault, rewardsVault, voting, epochDuration, percentageReward, lockTime, missingVotesThreshold and rewardsToken (428ms)
+      ✓ Should set able to change baseVault, rewardsVault, voting, epochDuration, percentageReward, lockTime, missingVotesThreshold and rewardToken (428ms)
       ✓ Should not be able to set epoch because of no permission (44ms) ✓ Should not be able to set a new Base Vault because of no permission (42ms) ✓ Should not be able to set a new Reward Vault because of no permission (44ms)